 These same traits affect the quality of design work, project costs and project scheduling.
 Trust and integrity of a prospective design firm can be determined by carefully analyzing a contract, in-depth personal interviews and thoroughly checking references.
 A trustworthy firm will submit a clearly written contract with concisely defined tasks, terms and conditions which are consistent with a client’s objectives.

 Interviews with one or more members of the firm should answer questions with confidence and clarity.
 Long, complex explanations are an indication of inadequacy and trouble.
-Requesting one or two randomly chosen references which were selected from a firm’s portfolio will provide a more accurate review versus handpicked references chosen by the firm.
+Requesting one or two randomly chosen references that were selected from a firm’s portfolio will provide a more accurate review versus handpicked references chosen by the firm.